FILING YOUR INSURANCE CLAIM

 If safe, inspect the attic for signs of water intrusion.

-2. Review Your Homeowners' Insurance Policy
+2. Review Your Homeowners' Insurance Policy and contact ConviRoof

 Understand your deductible and whether your coverage is for replacement cost or actual cash value.